Using a shipping endpoint

 and/or dangerousGoods[]

 .
-This ensures that the cost of each of these services gets added to the shipping quotes customers select from.
+This ensures that the cost of each service gets added to the shipping quotes customers select from.

 You'll need to restrict the countries customers can select from during the shipping address collection stage to those you support.